Failure to Maintain 18-Wheeler Brakes

 There is nothing more scary than the thought of a runaway truck with no brakes.
-Yet many accidents happen ever year due to brake failure on 18 wheelers and other commercial motor vehicles.
-In the event of brake failure, there are several parties that may be responsible, including:
+Yet many accidents happen ever year due to brake failure on 18-wheelers and other commercial motor vehicles.

 - The Truck Driver.
 The truck driver may be responsible if he/she failed to perform federally mandated pre-trip inspections of the truck, or took otherwise negligent actions involving the truck’s brakes.

 - The Trucking Company.
 The responsible party may be the company that owns the truck if they failed to make reasonable inspections of the truck’s brakes or failed to perform reasonable maintenance on the truck.
 Ultimately, the trucking company is responsible for all conduct of their driver that is done while acting within the course and scope of his employment under the Doctrine of “Respondeat Superior”, which literally translates as “let the master answer.”